Open Minds Therapy LLC

 1. National Low Income Housing Coalition (NLIHC)

-• Services: Advocacy and resources for affordable housing access for low-income and BIPOC communities.
+• Services: Advocacy, policy research, and tools for affordable housing access, with a focus on racial equity for low-income and BIPOC communities.

 • Website: nlihc.org